iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.1.4/report.md

 > Not a bad app. a bit glitchy but OK.<br> :date: __2021-01-07 23:23:33__

 > Even after making a note of my password, it still told me it was wrong.
 The last few times I've logged in I've had to set up a new one.
 Not the best app in the world<br> :date: __2021-01-06 13:50:24__

-> good app but was simpler to use in earlier versions; a bit cumbersome UI, the most popular shortcuts (e.g. repeat prescription) are not immediately obvious.<br> :date: __2021-01-05 18:34:24__